TravelWATCH Guide for Visitors

 How to Cross the Water By Air:

-The island's modern airport is Ronaldsway, located 8 miles south of Douglas, between Ballasalla and Castletown.
+The island's airport is Ronaldsway, located 8 miles south of Douglas, between Ballasalla and Castletown.

 The main airlines serving IOM are: